ibmdb/python-ibmdb/README.md

   Oct 20th 2014: New Release of IBM_DB_SA (0.3.2) made.

 ### *Updated ibm_db*
-  Oct 28th 2015: A new release 2.0.6 of ibm_db and ibm_db_dbi
+  Oct 28th 2015: A new release 2.0.6 of ibm_db and ibm_db_dbi.

-  Note : 2.0.6 release is currently not available in https://pypi.python.org/pypi/ibm_db/ and ibm_db 2.0.5.1 will be replaced
-  shortly with the new release ibm_db 2.0.6.
+  Note : 2.0.6 release is currently not available in https://pypi.python.org/pypi/ibm_db/ and ibm_db 2.0.5.1 will be replaced shortly with the new release ibm_db 2.0.6.

 ### *Support for Django on Jython*
   ibm_db_django supports Django on Jython (on Jython-Django v1.0.x and v1.1.x are supported).